INDAPlus21/viktorrn-zhongmin-game/Factions/Archetypes.md

 ### Predator

-    Attacks whatever card is the weakest
+    Card Moves in front of the weakest (lowest HP) opposing card if possible